taurusou/lunar_lander_project/report/final_report.md

 > How does epsilon-decay speed affect DQN performance and consistency in
 > LunarLander-v3?

-Two agents use the same neural network, optimizer, replay memory, training budget, and evaluation procedure.
+The models in both epsilon-decay groups use the same neural network, optimizer, replay memory, training budget, and evaluation procedure.
 The primary changed variable is the epsilon-decay factor.

 ## 2. Environment